 It is also true to say that a light of say 1000 candelas (cd) operating as advertised will have the same luminous output irrespective of the visibility and that it is the duty of the mariner to adjust his expectations and behaviour according to the weather conditions.

-Navigation lights should be categorised in accordance with IALA Recommendation ???? on Availability Objectives of Aids to Navigation Services.
+Navigation lights should be categorised in accordance with IALA Recommendation O-130 on Categorization and Availability Objectives for Short Range Aids to Navigation.

 Availability targets

-Recommended targets for AtoN availability are provided in IALA Recommendation ???? on Availability Objectives of Aids to Navigation Services.
+Recommended targets for AtoN availability are provided in IALA Recommendation O-130 on Categorization and Availability Objectives for Short Range Aids to Navigation.

 It should be noted that these long term availability objectives are not appropriate for presentation in nautical publications as they cannot represent a commitment of the Lighthouse Authorities toward seafarers in any particular short term period.

 Availability calculation